IDMNYU/DM-GY-6063B-Creative-Coding/README.md

 uses *some other* 3rd-party library for p5.js.
 [Here's a list](http://p5js.org/libraries/) (check in the "Contributed" section).

+*Supplementary assignment.* Come prepared on Nov 12 to pitch an idea for your final project.
+We'll discuss these in class.
+If you have a prototype: even better!

 ###Session 11: November 12

 * Final project proposals